 Preheat oven to 350° convection or 375° conventional.

 Cook 1 pound of linguine or spaghetti to al dente per package instructions.
 Cube about 4 cups of leftover turkey.

 Dice 1 small onion, crush four cloves garlic, dice two ribs of celery.

 Melt one stick butter (½ cup) over medium heat.
 Add onion, celery, and mushrooms if using.
 Cook about 3-4 minutes until the celery is clearing.
 Add the four cloves of crushed garlic and cook one more minute.
 Add one teaspoon salt, ½ teaspoon pepper.

 Add ½ cup flour.
 Stir until browning some about 2 minutes.

-Add one 14 oz can chicken broth while continuously stirring.
+Add one 14 oz can of chicken or turkey broth while continuously stirring.
 Bring to a boil, and when starting to thicken, add three cups of milk and one cup of shredded or grated Parmesan cheese.
-Continue a light boil and stirring while thickening — about three more minutes.
+Continue to simmer and stirring while thickening — about three more minutes.

 Remove from heat, add four cups cubed turkey, one pound cooked pasta, one cup of frozen peas.
-Mix well and transfer to a 9 by 13-inch baking dish that has been coated with PAM or butter.
+Mix well and pour into a 9 by 13 inch baking dish that has been coated with PAM or butter.